enric1994/detectron-api/README.md

 You can check the status of the container with: `docker ps -a`

-You can also see what's going on inside the container with `docker logs densepose-api -f`
+You can also see what's going on inside the container with `docker logs detectron-api -f`

 2. On the main folder run: `python send_file.py`